furan917/go-solar-system/README.md

 # Go Solar System Explorer 🚀

-Yeah, so this is basically a terminal app where you can explore space stuff.
-It's pretty cool I guess.
-Still working on it though.
+Terminal app where you can explore solar syatems.

 ## What it does